Saudumm/scriptable-News-Widget/README.md

     - added date/time region config setting
     - additional fixes for fetching images from RSS feeds
     - changed chaches from cache dir to documents dir
+- v1.2.0
+    - added offline mode
+        - if you lose your internet connection, the widget won't go blank (if all necessary data is cached)
+        - the widget will show a small cloud icon on the top right, if offline mode is temporarily active
+    - added settings files (see [Settings](#settings) for more info)
+    - added Settings Wizard (run script directly in Scriptable to use the Settings Wizard)
+    - removed links files in favor of settings files
+    - added blank image symbol if a news image isn't available
+    - standard design now resembles the official news widget more closely
+    - added setting CONF_LARGE_WIDGET_MAX_NEWS
+        - configure how much news you want to see max. in a large widget
+    - added setting CONF_DISPLAY_NEWS
+        - "websites" prioritizes showing at least one news per link
+        - "date" just sorts everything by date

 <a name="setup"></a>
 # Setup: